 The potential to engage with videos is so much higher, especially considering most recruiters only spend around 30-60 seconds viewing a portfolio.
 By embedding a video in your portfolio, you can convey more with less time and ensure that those 30 seconds are as memorable as possible.

-There's still some value in doing unsolicited redesigns once you're further advanced in your career.
-Being candid - there aren't as many.
+For experienced UX designers, there is still some value in doing unsolicited redesigns once you're further advanced in your career.
+To be candid—there aren't as many.
 However, they can be a great way to show that you work in the field due to a sheer appetite for creating better user experiences.

 Try to test it on people who might be similar to your target audience.
 A quick way to test your portfolio is by sharing a feedback survey on Facebook groups like The Give Good UX Company of Friends or a Slack community like Designer Hangout.

 The great thing about these communities is that they exist for this very reason - for UX designers to discuss best practices and provide a friendly space for feedback and advice.

 And there you have it.
 Creating a UX portfolio may seem daunting, but as long as you remain authentic in your messaging, it will resonate with your audience.